 Looking back on my early experiences in selling and the automotive industry, I realise now just how fortunate I was.
-My first full time job in trainee car sales way back in 1984 was a gentle introduction to the ethos of building relationships with customers that ensure not just a sale, but continued repeat business.
+My first full time job in trainee car sales way back was a gentle introduction to the ethos of building relationships with customers that ensure not just a sale, but continued repeat business.

 The dealership was a family owned organisation, we saw the owner each day and my immediate boss had customers who simply wouldn’t deal with anyone else.
 What I initially found frustrating, I quickly realised was something to be admired.
 People trusted him and understood that while he made a profit, it wasn’t at the expense of a relationship.